Extraterritorial abduction: China

-Over the past two decades, China has carried out a controversial and far-reaching campaign of transnational reppression, aimed at forcibly returning citizens it considers criminals from abroad.
+Over the past two decades, China has carried out a controversial and far-reaching campaign of transnational repression, aimed at forcibly returning citizens it considers criminals from abroad.
 This campaign, often framed by Beijing as a program of “voluntary repatriation” or a crackdown on alleged fugitives who have allegedly escaped overseas, has raised serious concerns among human rights organizations, foreign governments, and international legal experts.
 Reports indicate that more than 3,000 individuals have been targeted under this initiative, many of whom were living in foreign countries such as Australia, Southeast Asia, and various Western nations.

 In practice, the program has often gone far beyond standard extradition processes or formal requests through legal channels.
 Instead, there have been repeated accusations of covert operations involving intimidation, harassment, and in some cases outright abductions of Chinese citizens residing overseas.
 Victims of these practices have sometimes vanished without warning, only to reappear later in China under government custody, often accused of crimes such as corruption, espionage, or political dissent.

 Several high-profile cases illustrate the gravity of this issue.
 In 2002, Wang Bingzhang, a pro-democracy activist and critic of the Chinese Communist Party, was abducted from Vietnam.
 According to international observers, he was taken against his will and transported across the border into China, where he was later sentenced to life imprisonment on charges of espionage and terrorism.
 His case drew worldwide condemnation, not only because of the circumstances of his capture but also due to widespread concerns that his trial failed to meet international standards of fairness and transparency.

 Another striking example is that of Gui Minhai, a Swedish citizen and Hong Kong bookseller known for publishing works critical of Chinese political leaders.
 In 2015, Gui disappeared from his apartment in Thailand.
 It was later revealed that he had been abducted and transported back to China.
-His detention became a major diplomatic incident, straining China’s relations with Sweden and fueling fears about Beijing’s willingness to ignore international borders when pursuing individuals it deems threatening to its authority.
+His detention became a major diplomatic incident, straining China's relations with Sweden and fueling fears about Beijing's willingness to ignore international borders when pursuing individuals it deems threatening to its authority.

 Then there's the case of Dong Guangping, a former Chinese police officer turned pro-democracy dissident, fled with his family to Thailand in 2015.
 Even with UN-recognized refugee status, he was arrested in Bangkok, allegedly after immigration fines were surreptitiously paid by Chinese authorities, and was returned to China, where he was jailed for three years.
 He eventually resettled in Canada.